How to Build and Measure Brand Equity

 89% of marketers believe that social media has been “very important” and “somewhat important” for their business.

 Picture 2.
-The importance of social media strategy
+The importance of following social media trends

 Implementing a social media strategy will improve brand recognition since you’ll be engaging with a broader audience.